rorshack93/pdsnd_github/README.md

 washington.csv

 ### Credits
-Thanks to the Udacity community for help when i was stuck, especially the wonderful Mr. Ronak M!
+Thanks to the Udacity community for help when I was stuck, especially the wonderful Mr. Ronak M!
+Thanks to my friends and family for helping keep my head up!